GIVE GOD YOUR TIME – GOD WILL GIVE YOU HIS ETERNITY

 The Pater Noster Psalter dates back to at least the first Century and had become popular by the 5th Century, especially in Germany.
 In Germany a cottage industry was developed to manufacture “Pater Noster Beads”.

-These beads were often of precious stones but today it is mainly wood, glass or plastic.
+These beads were often of precious stones but today it is mainly wood.

 The Pater Noster Psalter is designed to be prayed in three intervals of 50 Our Father’s each.